-MICHAEL So he was THE MAN when it came to advertising for the largest wholesaler in the world at that time.
+MICHAEL So he was THE MAN when it came to advertising for the largest seven big catalogs that sold merchandise to hundreds of variety stores.
+So part of his job was to develop these catalogs?

 BARRY I believe in the world, certainly in the United States.